 Uli Hoeneß is the more famous sibling, and the more successful internationally having won three European Cups with Bayern as well as the European Championship and World Cup with West Germany in the 1970s.
 The former club president is only 14th on the list of all-time scorers, however, having ended his career with 112 goals in 339 appearances.
 Younger brother Dieter, meanwhile, netted 145 times in 302 matches across all competitions.
 Having joined from Stuttgart in the summer of 1979, he got 16 goals to lead Bayern to the 1979/80 league title.
-They were German champions again the following year but 21 goals from Hoeneß only got Bayern a third-place finish in 1981-82.
+They were champions again the following year but 21 goals from Hoeneß only got Bayern a third-place finish in 1981-82.
 DFB Cup victory in that campaign provided some consolation, when both he and Rummenigge scored in a final win over Nuremberg.
 Particularly strong in the air, Hoeneß won five Bundesliga titles in total as well as three DFB Cup trophies during the 1980s.
-He retired after the 1986/87 campaign, during which he helped Bayern become German champions again and reach the European Cup final.
-Hoeneß was also part of the West Germany team that reached the 1986 World Cup final, while his son Sebastian is currently head coach at Hoffenheim.
+He retired after the 1986/87 campaign, during which he helped Bayern become Bundesliga champions again and reach the European Cup final.
+Hoeneß was also part of the West Germany team that reached the 1986 World Cup final, while his son Sebastian has also coached Hoffenheim and the Bayern reserves.

 8) Arjen Robben